Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Soluble Coffee Solutions for Businesses in 2026

 2. Serving It Without Information

 Customers are skeptical of instant anything.
 If you just put out a jar, they’ll assume it’s the bad old stuff.
-Instead, label it: “Premium Swiss Water Decaf – Freshly Prepared.”
-Educate your staff to answer questions.
+Instead, label it and educate your staff to answer questions.

 3. Ignoring Temperature and Ratio

 Soluble decaf mixed with lukewarm water or too little powder will taste weak and watery.
-Use an insulated carafe with hot water at the right temperature, and provide pre-portioned packets to ensure consistency.
+Use an insulated carafe with hot water at the right temperature, and provide pre-portioned packets.

 4. Not Offering It at All